carboncode67/Lab-Protocols/docs/index.md

-# Welcome to MkDocs
+# Welcome to the Farmer Datalab Documentation Repository

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This site contains information, methodologies and guides for instrumentation and practices commonly used in the Longchamps Farmer Data Lab

 ## To contribute to this documentation:
 * Open a terminal window in the directory where you wish to download the repostiory and enter `git clone https://github.com/carboncode67/Lab-Protocols.git`